mycal-tucker/opmi-vqvib/README.md

 ## Training agents

-Once the data are downloaded, almost trian agents.
+Once the data are downloaded, almost train agents.

 First, you need to train a VAE to autoencode features, so that we can regenerate features to be fed to the speaker.
 Train the VAE using the src/scripts/train_vae.py script.